 Cataract surgery is one of the most commonly performed surgical procedures in the United States, with approximately 3.8 million cataract procedures being performed every year.

 Cataract surgery is the process of removing the old, clouded lens and replacing it with an artificial lens.
 This new implant is called an intraocular device (IOL).
-There are standard IOLs, which restore vision without enhancing it, and premium IOLs, which make surgery more expensive but offer benefits like better vision over a long distance and enhanced night vision.
+There are standard IOLs, which restore vision without enhancing it, and premium IOLs, which make surgery more expensive but offer benefits like a better vision over a long distance and enhanced night vision.

 What Happens During Cataract Surgery?